jjjj12212/Archipelago-BanjoTooie/Logic.md

-# Current Logic Implementation | 1.5.1-Beta
+# Current Logic Implementation | 1.6-Beta

-We currently have 3 logics put in place.
-None of them require glitches.
+We currently have 4 logics put in place.

 The beginner logic only expects intended strategies.
 This logic is aimed at people that don't know the game too well.